Homological stability for unlinked circles in a 3-manifold: Generalizations and applications

-In this section we prove homological stability for diffeomorphisms of connected sums of $D^2 \times S^1$, fixing a disk and permuting the boundary components.
-This is the most restricted version of the diffeomorphism group for which we can prove homological stability.
-Indeed, we believe that the group of diffeomorphisms of connected sums of $D^2 \times S^1$ fixing a disk and the entire boundary is unlikely to satisfy homological stability, being a more likely candidate for representation stability.
+We now prove homological stability for diffeomorphisms of connected sums of a path-connected manifold $M$ with $k$ copies of $D^2 \times S^1$, permuting the torus boundary components and fixing pointwise the original boundary.
+This is the most restricted version of the diffeomorphism group for which one can prove homological stability.
+The group of diffeomorphisms of $M \#_k D^2 \times S^1$ fixing the entire boundary is a candidate for representation stability instead.
+See \cite{hanglamthesis} for other homological stability results for diffeomorphism groups of 3-manifolds.